qgis/QGIS-Documentation/source/docs/user_manual/processing_algs/qgis/vectorgeometry.rst

 ..........

 ``Input layer`` [vector: any]
-  Input vector layer
+  Input vector layer.

 Output
 ......

 ``Bounding boxes`` [vector: polygon]
-  Oriented minimum bounding boxes for each polygon feature
+  Oriented minimum bounding boxes for each polygon feature.

 See also
 ........